textcreationpartnership/A02772/README.md

 ##Content Summary##

 #####Front#####
-A dialoge or communycacyon to be had at a table betwene two chyldren, gathered out of the holy scrip
+¶A dyspatche of vowes
+and presthode, by the wurd
+of God.
+Compyled by
+Iohan Bale.
+1. ¶The .c. and .xxx.
+Psalm
+of Dauid, called De profundis.

 #####Body#####

+1. A Dialoge or Communicacyon
-A dialoge or communycacyon to be had at a table betwene two chyldren, gathered out of the holy scrip **Types of content**
+to be had at a table betwene .ij. chyldren, gathered out of the holy scriptures by Iohan Bale for his two yong sonnes, Iohan and Paule.

+1. ¶A confession of the synner after the sacred scrypturs, collected by Iohan Bale, at the request of a faythfull frynde of hys

+**Types of content**

   * There are 16 **verse** lines!